Keith Stainton

-Keith Monin Stainton (8 November 1921 – 3 November 2001) was a British Conservative politician World War II decorated veteran.
+Keith Monin Stainton (8 November 1921 – 3 November 2001) was a British Conservative politician and decorated World War II veteran.

+Life and career

-Keith Stainton was born in Kendal, Westmorland, the son of a Kendal butcher father and a Belgian refugee mother who met during the First World War.
+Stainton was born in Kendal, Westmorland on 8 November 1921, the son of a Kendal butcher father and a Belgian refugee mother who met during the First World War.
 He left school at 14 and worked as an insurance clerk from 1936 until military service.

 In early 1940 he volunteered for the Navy and was commissioned into the Royal Naval Volunteer Reserve, into submarines and served on the famous French submarine Casabianca.
 Part French himself, he was awarded the Légion d'honneur, the Croix de Guerre avec Palme and a citation à l'ordre de L'Armée for his spy landings and torpedo actions in the Mediterranean.

 After the war he read economics at Manchester University where he was founder chairman of the Manchester University Conservative Association.
 From 1949 to 1952, he was a leader writer for the Financial Times.
 He was also a founder member of the Bow Group and first chairman of Croydon East Conservative Association.

 After working as a management consultant, he joined a major food manufacturing and distribution company and became managing director and chairman.
 He was a Lloyd's underwriter specialising in maritime and aviation reinsurance.

 Stainton was Member of Parliament for Sudbury and Woodbridge from a 1963 by-election until the 1983 general election, when the seat was abolished by boundary changes; he failed to win selection in either of its successor seats, South Suffolk and Suffolk Coastal.
 Edward Heath made him opposition spokesman on aviation in 1965.